Vyral/hugo-balarezo/_posts/2019-02-22-is-todays-shifting-market-similar-to-our-last-peak-what-we-learned-from-the-past.md

 {% include pullquote.html %}

 The same thing is happening in today’s market.
 Prices are starting to shift because there is much more urgency for sellers to get their homes sold.
 When prices fall, the people who are really affected are 1.
 The move-up buyers who need a bigger home, and&nbsp; 2.
-Those who are getting ready to retire within the next few years. **If your home value drops significantly, you will likely be stuck for 10-12 years—the typical market cycle from top to top**.
+Those who are getting ready to retire within the next few years. **If your home value drops significantly, you will likely be stuck for 10-12 years—the typical market cycle from top to top**.&nbsp;[**&lt;&lt;&lt; click here . . for your FREE CUSTOM FORECAST &gt;&gt;&gt;**](https://bruiser1207.wufoo.com/forms/zlah2w91p6zbc4/){: target="_blank"}

 **My advice, if you want the most for your home, is to be preemptive and do something sooner rather than later**.
 If you are not in a hurry and don’t have to sell, time will work against you as the prices start accelerating down.
 I'm sure you are wondering how to attack this market and how to plan ahead and make sure that you come out on top.
 Don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.